Orisuniyanu/3MTT/3rd Shell Bash Project/README.md

 - done: This keyword marks the end of the loop.
 It signifies that all commands in the loop have been executed for each item in the list, and the loop is complete.

 ### Example:
-I create another file with which I name `loop.sh`, then include the below words, change the permission and run the script.
+I create another file with which I name `loop_list.sh`, then include the below words, change the permission and run the script.
 ```bash
 #!/bin/bash
 for i in 1 2 3 4 5; do